wpmetabox/docsv2/docs/fields/number.md

 ## Settings

-This field inherits all settings from the [text field](/fields/text/).
+This meta number field inherits all settings from the [text field](/fields/text/).
 Besides, it has the following specific settings, the keys are for use with code:

 Name | Key | Description
 --- | --- | ---